 Income Taxes - The Company recognizes a liability or asset for the deferred tax consequences of temporary differences between the tax basis of assets or liabilities and their reported amounts in the financial statements.
 A valuation allowance is provided when, in the opinion of management, it is more likely than not that some portion or all of a deferred tax asset will not be realized.
-The Company recognizes the financial statement effect of a tax position when, based on the technical merits of the uncertain tax position, it is more likely than not to be sustained on a review by taxing authorities.
-These estimates are based on judgments made with currently available information.
+The Company records the financial statement effects of an income tax position when it is more likely than not that the position will be sustained on the basis of the technical merits.
+The Company recognizes the largest amount of tax benefit that is more than 50 percent likely to be realized upon ultimate settlement with the related tax authority.
+The measurement of any unrecognized tax benefit is based on management's best judgment.
 The Company reviews these estimates and makes changes to recorded amounts of uncertain tax positions as facts and circumstances warrant.

 Foreign Currency Transactions and Translation - TMNG Europe, Cartesian and the international operations of CSMG conduct business primarily denominated in their respective local currency, which is their functional currency.
 Assets and liabilities have been translated to U.S. dollars at the period-end exchange rates.
 Revenue and expenses have been translated at exchange rates which approximate the average of the rates prevailing during each period.
-Translation adjustments are reported as a separate component of other comprehensive income in the consolidated statements of stockholders' equity.
-Accumulated other comprehensive loss resulting from foreign currency translation adjustments totaled \$4.3 million and \$4.4 million, respectively as of December 31, 2011 and January 1, 2011, and is included in Total Stockholders' Equity in the Consolidated Balance Sheets.
+Translation adjustments are reported as a separate component of other comprehensive income in the Consolidated Statements of Stockholders' Equity.
+Accumulated other comprehensive loss resulting from foreign currency translation adjustments totaled \$4.0 million and \$4.3 million, respectively as of December 29, 2012 and December 31, 2011, and is included in Total Stockholders' Equity in the Consolidated Balance Sheets.
 Assets and liabilities denominated in other than the functional currency of a subsidiary are re-measured at rates of exchange on the balance sheet date.
 Resulting gains and losses on foreign currency transactions are included in the Company's results of operations.
-Realized and unrealized exchange losses included in results of operations were \$46,000 and \$19,000 during fiscal years 2011 and 2010, respectively.
+Realized and unrealized exchange losses included in results of operations were \$16,000 and \$46,000 during fiscal years 2012 and 2011, respectively.

-Derivative Financial Instruments - There were no open foreign currency forward contracts as of December 31, 2011.
-The Company may use forward contracts to provide an economic hedge of fluctuations in accounts receivable denominated in currencies other than its functional currencies, but has not designated such contracts as hedges for accounting purposes.
-The Company utilizes valuation models for this forward contract that rely exclusively on Level 2 inputs, as defined by the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, Fair Value Measurement and Disclosures.
-Gains and losses on foreign currency forward contracts are included in selling, general and administrative expenses in the Consolidated Statement of Operations and Comprehensive Loss.
-The change in fair value of foreign currency contracts was not material to the Company's results of operations or financial position for fiscal year 2011 or 2010.
+Derivative Financial Instruments - There were no open foreign currency forward contracts as of December 29, 2012.
+The Company may use forward contracts to provide an economic hedge against fluctuations in accounts receivable denominated in currencies other than its functional currencies, but has not designated such contracts as hedges for accounting purposes.
+The Company utilizes valuation models for foreign currency forward contracts that rely exclusively on Level 2 inputs, as defined by FASB ASC 820, Fair Value Measurement and Disclosures.
+Gains and losses on foreign currency forward contracts are included in selling, general and administrative expenses in the

+Consolidated Statement of Operations and Comprehensive Loss.
+The change in fair value of foreign currency contracts was not material to the Company's results of operations or financial position for fiscal year 2012 or 2011.

 Share-Based Compensation - The Company accounts for stock based compensation using the provisions of FASB ASC 718, "Compensation-Stock Compensation" and the SEC's Staff Accounting Bulletin No. 110 ("SAB No. 110") which require the measurement and recognition of compensation expense for all share-based payment awards based on estimated fair values.
 The Company values its stock options using the Black-Scholes model to determine fair value.
-See Note 5, Share-Based Compensation.
+See Note 3, Share-Based Compensation.